laceylin2010/seattle-ios-401d3/week-02/class-4/README.md

 	* Have an imageView that shows the user's profile image, if the tweet is a retweet, show the **original** User's profile image.
 	* upon clicking on the person's image the app should push a 3rd view controller onto the stack
 * This 3rd view controller will show that user's timeline (the api url is "https://api.twitter.com/1.1/statuses/user_timeline.json?screen_name" but you will need to add a parameter to this url.
-* Convert your table view cells to use a Nib, so you can share the same cell for both the home time line VC and the user Timeline VC
+* Convert your table view cells to use a Nib, so you can share the same cell for both the home time line VC and the user Timeline VC.
 * **Code Challenge:**
 	*
 * **Bonus:**